mp-se/espframework/README.md

 ## Changes from 1.1 to 1.2

 - Added support for Arduino 3.x
-- Added alternative http server, PsychicHttp that supports SSL (but not ESP8266)
+- Added alternative http server, PsychicHttp that supports SSL (but not ESP8266), default is still AsyncWebServer
+- Enabled SSL support in PsychicHttp

 ## Changes from 1.0 to 1.1